 Keep these elements in mind when approaching your next branding/re-branding project and you’re sure to come away with a significantly better design than just some random symbol and text combination.

-By following the same design principles that many of the world’s largest companies use when approaching your project, you’ll gain a significant advantage over your competitors and create true brand loyalty for your current and new customers.
+By following the same design principles that many of the world’s largest companies, you’ll gain a significant advantage over your competitors and create true brand loyalty for your current and new customers.